understanding-search/maze-dataset/README.md

   - see all tests with explanations using `make help` or `make help | grep test`
 - `make format` will run ruff to format and check the code

+> Note: due to compatibility issues between the `rust_fst` package and Darwin/macOS systems, not all tests will pass on these systems.
+However, `make test-unit` and `make test-notebooks-muutils` should still pass.
+Please see [#57](https://github.com/understanding-search/maze-dataset/issues/57) for updates on resolving this problem.

 ## Contributing